TTStudio-of-TTPeter/ThreadKiller/README.md

 This project also use another project as part of it.
 For license please refer to: https://github.com/LiuJiewenTT/BlackCurtain/blob/main/LICENSE

+---

+See a sample of new license here: [Sample of New License](https://github.com/TTStudio-of-TTPeter/ThreadKiller/blob/main/Sample%20of%20New%20License)

+Contact us through email: liuljwtt@foxmail.com

 ## Why I create this MIT-like customized license